Bargain Travel Europe destinations on a Budget image

 For details of supernatural stays in some of the hotels mentioned above, contact Haunting Breaks; tel: 01686 420301.

-Other spooky websites include www.hauntedhotelguide.com and www.paranormaltours.com.
+A websites for spooky happenings is www.paranormaltours.com.
 To plan every aspect of your holiday in Britain, and search a comprehensive database of quality-assured accommodation, see www.visitbritain.com.

 Jamaica Inn, Bolventor, Launceston, Cornwall.
-Tel: 01566 86250.
 A paranormal investigation night on October 31st costs £90 per person including dinner and psychic research.

 Royal Terrace Hotel, Edinburgh, Scotland.
-Tel: 0870 850 2608, Two-night Haunting Breaks on October 13th and January 19th 2007 include ghost detecting with a psychic using dowsing techniques, séances, digital photographic equipment and a ghost tour.
+Two-night Haunting Breaks in October 13th and January include ghost detecting with a psychic using dowsing techniques, séances, digital photographic equipment and a ghost tour.

 Article Courtesy Visit Britain